 It's about Papa.
 I can't stop thinking about him.

 What would he say to me tonight?
-How would
+How would he pray?

 The marbles.